liamca/WikiSynonyms/README.md

 willy gates

 ## Data Set
-Within the \data directory you will find a tab separated file that contains all of the WikiPedia extracted synonyms.
+Within the \data directory you will find a tab separated file (synonyms.tsv) that contains all of the WikiPedia extracted synonyms.
 This can be useful if you want to place this content in a different data store.

+## How to recreate the Data Set
+In the event, you want to re-create the data set I provided above, you can do this by following these instructions.
+Please note, that I used SQL Server, but you could use an alternate datastore such as MySQL which might be simpler since the data dump is already in MySQL format.

+### Step 1 - Download the SQL Dump Files

+Download and unzip latest SQL redirect and page files from (https://dumps.wikimedia.org/enwiki).
+These will likley be of the format: enwiki-latest-redirect.sql.gz, and enwiki-latest-page.sql.gz

+Unzip these files to create the full .sql files.

+### Step 2 - Import the SQL Dump Files to SQL Server

+You will need a number of tables to host the WikiPedia data.
+If you are using SQL Server, you can use the schema file (database_schema.sql) that I provided in the \data directory.

+Next, you will need to import the data.
+I have provided a very basic application under \src\WikiSQLConverter which allows you to import the data from these files.
+To use the application you run:

+> WikiSQLConverter.exe "[File path of wiki SQL file]" "[SQL Server Connection String]"

+Note: this step will likley take a significant amount of time.

+### Step 3 - Create the Synonyms table

+The following queries can be run to clean up the data in the synonym list as well as to combine it into a single table.

+> INSERT INTO page_relation
+> SELECT s.rd_from as sid,
+>       t.page_id as tid,
+>       p.page_namespace as snamespace,
+>       t.page_namespace as tnamespace,
+>       p.page_title as stitle,
+>       t.page_title as ttitle
+> FROM redirect s
+> JOIN page p ON (s.rd_from = p.page_id)
+> JOIN page t ON (s.rd_namespace = t.page_namespace AND s.rd_title = t.page_title);

+> insert into synonyms select lower(ttitle), lower(stitle) from page_relation group by lower(ttitle), lower(stitle);

+> delete from synonyms where synonym like '%??%' or root like '%??%'

+> update [synonyms] set root = REPLACE(root, '_', ' '), synonym = REPLACE(synonym, '_', ' ');

+> update synonyms set root = REPLACE(root, '\"', ' '), synonym = REPLACE(synonym, '\"', ' ');

+> update synonyms set root = REPLACE(root, '"', ' '), synonym = REPLACE(synonym, '"', ' ');

+> update synonyms set root = REPLACE(root, '“', ' '), synonym = REPLACE(synonym, '“', ' ');

+> update synonyms set root = REPLACE(root, '”', ' '), synonym = REPLACE(synonym, '”', ' ');